Second-order Asymptotic Analysis of Tail Probabilities of Bidimensional Randomly Weighted Sums: Preliminaries and main results

-Thus, the fourth term in the right-hand side of \eqref{eq:the1} is also the higher-order infinitesimal of the second one, which is consistent with the first-order Taylor expansion formula for bivariate functions.
+Thus, the third term in the right-hand side of \eqref{eq:the1} is also the higher-order infinitesimal of the second one, which is also consistent with the first-order Taylor expansion of bivariate functions if both sides of the relation \eqref{eq:the1} are divided by $\p(\xi_iX_i>x,\eta_jY_j>y)$. \end{remark}

-If we further restrict the primary rvs to belong to some smaller heavy-tailed distribution class (for instance, $F,G$ have density functions belonging to the regular variation family (see Corollary \ref{cor:1} below)), then the second-order asymptotic formula of the joint tail behavior of randomly weighted sums becomes more explicit.
+If we further restrict the primary rvs to belong to some smaller heavy-tailed distribution class (for instance, $F$ and $G$ have density functions belonging to the regular variation family; see Corollary \ref{cor:1} below), then the second-order asymptotic formula of the joint tail behavior of randomly weighted sums becomes more explicit.

 \begin{definition} A measurable function $f$ valued on $(-\infty,\infty)$ is \textit{regularly varying} at infinity with index $\alpha \in \R$ if, for all $t>0$,